 Bey Hamam, Ottoman bathhouse at Egnatia Street, Thessaloniki, Greece.

-Bey Hamam is a 15th-century bathhouse on Egnatia Street in Thessaloniki with separate areas for men and women.
-Each section contains cold, tepid, and hot rooms with original marble basins, decorated domes, and traditional benches.
+Bey Hamam is a 15th-century Ottoman bathhouse on Egnatia Street in Thessaloniki, Greece, with two separate sections for men and women.
+Each section is organized around cold, tepid, and hot rooms lined with original marble basins, decorated domes, and traditional stone benches.

-Sultan Murad II ordered construction of this Turkish bathhouse in 1444 shortly after the Ottoman conquest of Thessaloniki.
-It was the first Ottoman bath in the city and reflects the infrastructure changes that came with the new rule.
+Sultan Murad II ordered the bathhouse built in 1444, shortly after the Ottoman conquest of Thessaloniki.
+It was the first Ottoman bath in the city, marking an early shift in the urban fabric under the new rule.

 The community of curious travelers